sunnydsouza/notion-lm-crx/README.md

 Basically, the extension dynamically adds  options (in form of buttons) on feature task pages/ Idea task list/ GTD pages sub tasks pages.
 The extension is basically to help manage tasks by providing the below options

 ### Improvements in version > V2.0.0
 - All forms are now migrated from JQueryUI to Bootstrap.
-They are much more compact, refined and has a elegant polished look
+They are much more compact, refined and has a more elegant polished look.
 - Automation forms now include robust validations (Check screenshots below)
-- Beatiful notifications on status of automations (Growl notifications)
+- Beautiful notifications on status of automations (Growl notifications)

 ## How and where is the extension option shown
-The extension dynamically adds a dropdown menu wherever the notion view name matches keywords like "This features task list"/"This idea task list"/ "Todays task"/"GTD Sessions"
+The extension dynamically adds a dropdown menu wherever the notion view name matches keywords like `This features task list`,`This idea task list`,`Todays task`,`GTD Sessions`

 ![extension menu](docs/images/v2.0.0/screenshot1.png)